forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/isv-debugger.md

 title: ISV Customer Debugger
 lang: en
 ---
-Use the ISV Customer debugger, also knowns as ISV debugger if you’re an ISV who needs to work with a subscriber to debug issues specific to the subscriber’s org.
+Salesforce ISVs(Independent Software Vendors) are developers who create managed packages on the Salesforce platform that are available on Salesforce AppExchange.
+A package subscriber doesn't have access to managed code, which can make debugging challenging.
 The ISV debugger lets an ISV reproduce issues in the subscriber’s environment in a sandbox org for convenient debugging.
 With the ISV Debugger, an ISV can work with a subscriber to debug issues specific to the subscriber’s org.

 ## Configure ISV Customer Debugger